qfpl/applied-fp-course/README.md

 * Change RPS function to throw an error on defeat, creating required error data types.
 * Discuss the errors that appear RE return values and making Servant respond appropriately.
-* Introduce 'ExceptT', change the 'ReaderT' from earlier to what we want it to be.
+* Introduce `ExceptT`, change the `ReaderT` from earlier to what we want it to be.
+  * More discussion to be had here regarding the ordering of transformer stacks.
 * Discuss the errors that appear.
 Work through fixing these with type-holes in the Natural Transform.

 5 - Elephants
 ---
 We'd like to be able to store a history of RPS games.

+* Create a datatype that has some game info, respective moves, outcome, time.
+* Introduce and integrate `postgresql-simple`:
+  * Config for connection
+  * `Connection` on the `ReaderT`
+  * Using `Connection` from `ReaderT` in `query` function(s)
+* Add the required instances so we can read/write our datatype (provide a SQL file to initialise/purify the DB)
+* Add our route to the API.
+* Work through the errors using type-holes to create our function.
-Stringly queries acceptable for now - postgresql-simple
+* Stringly queries acceptable for now - postgresql-simple

-Thing(s) to unravel first...

-Exceptions - catching, throwing, gotchas (throw vs throwError)
+** Prompt discussion about what lurks beneath the surface of the `IO a` query functionality.

+6 - Except when exceptionally excepted
+---
+Handling, catching, and rethrowing exceptions.
+Motivate errors as values over exceptions.

+* Possible ways postgresql-simple can fail on us, note that the types provide no information
+* Introduce exception handling with `catching` and `handling` to our error values.
+* Generalise our current DB querying technique so that we take a query and handle some exceptional cases.
+* Discuss the relevance of handling these errors:
+  * Shouldn't they just come up in testing?
+  * I'm sure there are other points here, some Haskell applications are built not to care about these sorts of errors.

+* Logging ?